 J. David Moore is a composer, arranger, conductor, teacher, and Southerner who has lived in the Upper Midwest for most of his life.
 His music has been called “endlessly inventive,” “glorious…haunting… breathtaking,” and “joyous…wild and elemental.”
-He publishes through his company Fresh Ayre Music, and is the founder and conductor of The First Readings Project, a chamber choir that acts as a resource for composers in the development and promotion of new work.
+He publishes through his company Fresh Ayre Music.

 He lives with his beautiful wife Anna in Minneapolis, where he bakes bread, drinks tea, and is distracted by shiny objects.

 J. David Moore (b.
 1962) has been in love with a cappella singing and the romance of word and melody ever since high school.
 Since then, he has written over two hundred arrangements of vocal jazz, spirituals, barbershop quartet, Celtic mouth music, Civil Rights marching songs, early American hymn tunes, sixteenth-century madrigals, and folk music in Ukrainian, Gaelic, Austrian, Brazilian Portuguese, French, and Latin.
 His own compositions are shaped by his voracious appetite for music of every era and style.
 He has written art song, oratorios, music for percussion ensemble, string quartet, wind ensemble, baroque orchestra, and tuned wine glasses.
 He has written music for worship, dance, and the stage, including the outdoor spectacle Solstice River, performed on the Stone Arch Bridge in Minneapolis every summer since 1997.

 David is the founder and music director of the First Readings Project, a chamber choir that acts as a resource for composers in the development of new work.